bartuakyurek/AAFormer/README.md

 * **Initial Agent Tokens**: There are several unclear parts of Algorithm 1 of the supplementary material.
 First, the definitions $X$ and $L$ are not clear.
 They are claimed to be the foreground and background pixels' locations set, yet there is no specification about how to obtain them.
 It can be trivially inferred the masks are where the foreground pixels exists; however, Algorithm 1 is supposed to work in feature space, not the original image space.
 Therefore, we assume the masks should be interpolated to feature space to obtain foreground pixel locations for $X$.
 Second, the selection of $x$ in line 3 seems to be unclear, in which we have implemented Algorithm 1 twice to see if one of our assumptions will work.
 The further information about these assumptions can be tracked from our comments at `tokens.py`.

 * **Agent Learning Decoder**: The major change we have in this part is the interpretation of eqn.7.
 When we trackdown the matrices' dimensionalities, eqn.7 should be $FFN(SV^s)$ instead of $FFN(S)V^s$.
 We support our claim throughout the comments at `agentlearningdecoder.py` in detail.
 We assumed that there is a typo in eqn.7, since the same description of eqn.7 is also provided for eqn.12 (and there is a typo in eqn.12 description, $V^s$ is supposed to be $V^q$), which is the same with our claim.
+For OT algorithm, we have used Python Optimal Transport library (POT) [3].

 # 3. Experiments and results